epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 {"rxBuffer":[{"data":"0x4"},{"data":"0x0"}]}
 ```

-The above used a remote host and shield.
+The above interaction with a remote host was over the multi-drop serial.
+The second reading shows that shutdown_detected cleared.

-Second value in rxBuffer has shutdown_detected value 0x1, it is cleared after reading.

-## Cmd 5 from a controller /w i2c-debug set HOST to shutdown
+## Cmd 5 from the application controller /w i2c-debug set host shutdown.

-To hault the host send the I2C shutdown command 5 (first byte), with data 1 (second byte) which sets shutdown_started, clears shutdown_detected and pulls down the SHUTDOWN (ICP1) pin.
-The shutdown_started flag is also used to stop blinking of the LED_BUILTIN to reduce power usage noise so that the host power usage can be clearly seen.
+The application controller can have the manager pull down the shutdown as though it was a manual (e.g., the shutdown button got pressed).
+Use command 4 to read and clear the shutdown_detected flag.

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 5,1